Garth Crooks: Media career

 Crooks first worked in the media as a guest presenter on 25 March 1982's Top of the Pops on BBC1 (with Peter Powell), before working as a match analyst at the 1982 and 1990 World Cups.
 He later worked as a Match of the Days reporter at the England camp at Euro 2000 and the 2002 World Cup.

 He appeared regularly as a pundit on Final Score from its first series in 2001 until 2022, and on rare occasions on Match of the Day as a replacement for regular pundits and interviewing players for Football Focus.
 In August 2024, he ended his Premier League team of the week column on the BBC News website due to creative differences.

 In 1988, Crooks became the first black chairman of the Professional Footballers' Association but gave up the role after retiring in 1990.
 In the 1999 Birthday Honours, he was appointed an Officer of the Order of the British Empire (OBE) "for services to the Institute of Professional Sport."

-Away from football, he hosted the BBC Two political late-night programme Despatch Box in the late 1990s/early 2000s.
+Away from football, he hosted the BBC Two political late-night programme Despatch Box in the late 1990s and early 2000s.

+In 1992, Crooks was pranked in the "Mr. Blobby" segment of Noel's House Party.